ferantonio1979-coder/Cybersecurity-Portfolio/README.md

 # Cybersecurity Portfolio 🔐

-This repository documents my practices from the **Google Cybersecurity Certificate** on Coursera and my Python exercises applied to cybersecurity.
+This repository documents my professional growth, technical practice, and continuous learning path in cybersecurity.
+It bridges foundational theory with hands-on labs in offensive/defensive security and automation.

+## 🚀 Certifications & Learning Path
+- **Google Cybersecurity Certificate** *(Completed)* 🏆
+- **CompTIA Security+ SY0-701** *(In Progress - Video 15/121)* 📚
+- **TryHackMe SOC Level 1 Pathway** *(In Progress)* 🛡️

 ## 📂 Contents
-- `Practica_HolaMundo.ipynb`: First Python notebook (Hello World).
-- Evidence of execution in Kali Linux.
-- Automation scripts for security tasks.
+- **Python Exercises:** Automation scripts and security utility notebooks (e.g., `Practica_HolaMundo.ipynb`).
+- **Blue Team & SOC Labs:** Practical logs, SIEM queries, and incident triage reports from hands-on training.
+- **Evidence:** Terminal executions and environment walkthroughs.

 ## 🎯 Goals
-- Learn and apply Python in cybersecurity tasks.
+- Build and demonstrate real-world defensive and offensive capabilities.
-- Document my progress week by week.
+- Document hands-on progress through industry-recognized pathways.
-- Build a public portfolio to showcase my skills.
+- Showcase a practical, results-driven portfolio for future SOC Analyst and cybersecurity roles.

 ## 🗂 Structure
-- **Week 1**: Introduction to Python, Hello World, log handling.
-- **Week 2**: Basic security task automation.
+- `Python-Automation/` : Security scripts and log-handling exercises.
+- `SOC-Labs/` : Hands-on lab reports, SIEM query write-ups, and threat analysis.
-- **Week 3+**: Advanced exercises and practical labs.
+- `Certifications/` : Progress tracking and practical milestones.

-## 📸 Evidence
-In addition to notebooks, I will include screenshots of my practices in Kali Linux to demonstrate real execution of the scripts.

----
+💡 *This portfolio is a work in progress and will be continuously updated as I advance through my certifications and hands-on pathways.*
 💡 *This portfolio is a work in progress and will be updated as I advance through the course and certifications.*